habedi/cogitator/docs/api/strategies/least_to_most.md

 # Least-to-Most Prompting

-Implementation of the least-to-most prompting strategy from [this paper](https://arxiv.org/abs/2205.10625).
+An implementation of the least-to-most prompting strategy from [this paper](https://arxiv.org/abs/2205.10625).

 ::: cogitator.strategies.least_to_most.LeastToMost
     options: